 Careers advice and support

 In need of help?
-Come to one of our Advice Centres to talk to welfare, education and careers advisers, counsellors and the work experience team.
-All our advice services are available to you if you're a current student at South Thames.
-If you're not a student, you can still get education advice.
+Come to our Advice Centre to talk to welfare, careers advisers, counsellors and to seek well-being/mental health support.
+All our advice services are available to you if you're a current student at South Thames College.
+If you're not a student, you can still get careers advice.
 All advice is free.

-If you're based at Tooting our team are there on certain days.
+The Advice centre is at the Wandsworth campus.
+If you're based at Tooting, our team are there on certain days.
 Phone 020 8918 7777 to make an appointment through Student Services.
 You can also drop in.

 If you feel that you are suffering with mental health issues, please take a look at this document which provides information on ways in which you can get support.